+- 2. Shiqella

 - 3. Salmonella

 - 4. Hepatitis A

 - 5. Haemophilus Influenza B (HIB)

 - 6. Tuberculosis

 - 7. Pertussis (whooping cough)

 - 8. Polio

 - 9. Diphtheria

 - 10. Rashes (unknown origin)

+- 12. Impetigo

 - 13. Scabies

 - 14. Scarlet Fever

 - 15. Strep Throat

 - 16. Ringworm

-- Measles
+- 17. Measles

-Rubella
+- 18. Rubella

-- 19. Methicillin-resistant Staphylococcus Aureus (MRSA)
+- Methicillin-resistant Staphylococcus Aureus (MRSA)

-- Children wearing casts, slings, have concussions/head injuries, or that have stitches must have a written statement from a healthcare provider with the level of participation allowed upon return to care.
+- ☐ Children wearing casts, slings, have concussions/head injuries, or that have stitches must have a written statement from a healthcare provider with the level of participation allowed upon return to care.

 Basic Care Items: Acceptable basic care items are limited to topical items used for the prevention of sunburn, diaper rash, teething irritation, lip balm, insect repellants and lotions.
 Products such as these are limited to those identified in AR 608-10 and must be approved by the Food and Drug Administration (FDA).
 An authorization form must be obtained from the parent/guardian in order for such items to be applied.
 Basic care items will be in their original container and stored out of reach of children.
 Each item should have the child's first and last name legibly written on it, as well as on the outside of the bag.
-Please contact your Program Management Team for an Approved List of Basic Care items and the Permission Form.
+Contact your FCC Provider or program director for a listing of approved basic care items and the Basic Care Permission form.